 Connecticut is part of NY’s tri-state area, and a large portion of Connecticut’s population lives in the New York metropolitan area.
 In fact, six of the seven most populous cities in Connecticut are in the NY metro area: Bridgeport, New Haven, Stamford, Waterbury, Norwalk, and Danbury.
 So, it’s only normal to associate Connecticut with larger New York.

 The second part of this topic is that Connecticut is wealthy… a wealthy suburb, and that’s also completely accurate.
-According to the 2010’s census, the state of Connecticut had the highest income per capita, the second-highest human development level (only behind Massachusetts), and the highest median household income of any US state.
+According to the 2010 census, Connecticut had the highest income per capita, the second-highest human development level (only behind Massachusetts), and the highest median household income of any US state.

 Thus, Connecticut may be a suburb of New York City, but it is one of the best places in America to live.
 Income and quality of life are some of the best in America.

-One other thing that contributes to Connecticut’s exceptional quality of life is the high education establishments and Yale University in particular.
+Another thing contributing to Connecticut’s exceptional quality of life is the high education establishments and Yale University in particular.

 Today, Yale is organized into 14 schools, the original undergraduate colleague, the arts and sciences school, and 12 professional schools.
 In 2021, it had an endowment of 42 billion USD, the second largest of any educational institution.
 Yale also is associated with 65 Nobel laureates, five Fields medalists, four Abel prizes, and three Turins awards winners.